carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 - "Document summarization has a summary as the output."
 ---

-##Limitations of Digital Humanities
+##Context for Digital Humanists

 There are a wide variety of fields of study within the humanities.
-When planning this workshop, a informal survey was sent to discover what would be of interest to those identifying as humanists.
-We received responses from art and literature scholars, historians, political scientists, psychologists, sociologists, librarians and many others.
 Each of those fields brings a variety of research interests and methods to focus on a wide variety of questions.
-Because the humanities is a broad field, we will touch on a variety of techniques and tasks which natural language processing can help accomplish.
+For this reason, we will touch on a variety of techniques and tasks which natural language processing can help accomplish.
 We will also discuss some details about how these models work, so that researchers can understand the concepts underlying common tasks and how text analysis approaches these problems.
 However, these methods are not infallible or without bias.
 They are simply another tool you can use to analyze texts and should be critically considered in the same way any other tool would be.
 The goal of this workshop is not to replace or discredit existing humanist methods, but to help humanists learn about some of the things text analysis can help do and how these models work.